moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 ## Prerequisites to registering dashboards

+You will need:
-- You will need to be able to access the Analytical Platform Control Panel
+* access to the Analytical Platform Control Panel
-- QuickSight author permissions are enabled for your user within Analytical Platform Control Panel
+* QuickSight author permissions for your account in the Analytical Platform Control Panel
-- You have created a dashboard using Quicksight
+* a dashboard you created with QuickSight

 ## Register dashboard in Analytical Platform Control Panel